sedbangi/lending-protocol-v2/README.md

 ## Architecture

-As previously stated, there are two main components of the protocol:
-* The core lending functionality implemented in the `P2PLendingNfts.vy` contract
+As previously stated, the `P2PLendingNfts.vy` contract is the main component of the protocol, implementing the core lending functionality as well as the required configurations.
-* The collateral management and control logic implemented in the `P2PLendingControl.vy` contract

 Users and other protocols should primarily interact with the `P2PLendingNfts.vy` contract.
 This contract is responsible for:
 * Creating loans based on signed offers and collateral